Feel-Good Soap

 THE SOLUTION

-We started with voice; direct, friendly, and easy to get.
+We started with voice: direct, friendly, and easy to get.
 Then built packaging that put ingredients front and center.
 Color-coded.
 Easy to scan.
-No fluff.
+Nothing extra.

 Visually, we pulled from nostalgic packaging, daily rituals, and warm, natural photography.
 From typography to merch to event setups, every piece was made to feel approachable, confident, and clear.